Skip to content

 transmissionBulkMaxSize - 10 The maximum size of updates to transmit in a single batch to the server

-agentLog - See table below Configuration related to the internal logs of the agent (not to be confused with the dynamic logs the user adds with the help of the agent)
+agentLog - Agent Log table Configuration related to the internal logs of the agent (not to be confused with the dynamic logs the user adds with the help of the agent).

-metadata - See table below Agent metadata (such as tags and display name)
+metadata - Metadate table Agent metadata (such as tags and display name).

-log - See table below Configuration related to the log action
+log - Log table Configuration related to the log action.

-capture - See table below Configuration related to the Capture (snapshot) action
+capture - Capture table Configuration related to the Capture (snapshot) action.

-quota - See table below Configuration related to the quotas on the agent's performance
+quota - Quota table Configuration related to the quotas on the agent's performance.

 extraPaths - - Paths to external files and third-party modules to be scanned for Lightrun actions.